-The key to answering such questions lies in comprehending what distinguishes phenomenology as a philosophical $method^1$ of description and what makes possible and fruitful its application to different scopes and, specifically, to "the experience of the forces underpinning our existing towards".
+The key to answering such questions lies in comprehending what distinguishes phenomenology as a philosophical method1 of description and what makes possible and fruitful its application to different scopes and, specifically, to "the experience of the forces underpinning our existing towards".
 Such a key seems to consist in the multilayer nature typical of a specific kind of philosophy stemming from phenomenology.
 The thrust of this thesis is that a particular kind of philosophy could be drawn from phenomenological philosophy itself.
-By appeal to a few issues typical of phenomenological philosophy, it is possible to develop a specific kind of philosophy whose first source is phenomenology itself.
-This inquiry is not a phenomenological philosophy phenomenology phenomenological phenomenological
+By appeal to a few issues typical of philosophy whose first source is phenomenology itself.
+This inquiry is not a phenomenological study concerning "the experience of the forces underpinning our existing towards".
+Phenomenology just offers valuable remarks useful for giving rise to a philosophical study concerning this experience: in this sense this inquiry is phenomenological, since it stems from some phenomenological issues.